use-ink/ink/integration-tests/public/README.md

 Welcome to the collection of example smart contracts and integration tests for [ink!](https://github.com/use-ink/ink), the relentless smart contract language for Polkadot and Substrate.

-This directory contains a curated set of examples demonstrates everything from basic "Hello World" contracts to advanced upgradeability patterns and cross-chain messaging (XCM).
+This directory contains a curated set of examples demonstrating everything from basic "Hello World" contracts to advanced upgradeability patterns and cross-chain messaging (XCM).

 ## Directory Structure